Valdivian Fort System: Re-establishment of Spanish rule

 The soldiers of the new garrison and the artisans dispatched with them commenced construction of a system of defensive fortifications.
 These would become the Valdivian Fort System, the most important defensive complex of the American South Pacific coast.
 It is an exceptional example of the Hispanic-American school of fortification.
-Spanish authorities had convicts from all-over the Viceroyalty of Peru sent to build the for system, with the Spanish settlements in Corral Bay effectively becoming penal colonies.
+Spanish authorities had convicts from all-over the Viceroyalty of Peru sent to build the fort system, with the Spanish settlements in Corral Bay effectively becoming penal colonies.
 To avoid prisoner escapes the Spanish reached agreements with local Mapuches paying them for the recovery of fugitives.
 The convicts, many of whom were Afro-Peruvians, became later soldier-settlers once they had served their sentence.
-A 1749 census in Valdivia shows that a Afro-descendants had a strong presence in the area.
+A 1749 census in Valdivia shows that Afro-descendants had a strong presence in the area.
 In the 17th century Spanish soldiers lived together with local Mapuche in the fort, some of whom were slaves.
 Close contacts with the Mapuches made that many soldiers and prisoners had a certain command of Mapuche language.

 The building and maintenance of the fortifications was a heavy burden for the Spanish colonial finances but this was felt necessary in order to defend the southern approaches to Peru, the colony which, along with Mexico, constituted the main source of wealth for the Spanish Crown.
 Investments in the defense of Corral Bay were validated in 1670 when a fully armed ship commanded by John Narborough arrived to the bay rising suspicions of an imminent English attack.

 As Futahuillimapu and the whole area between Valdivia and the settlements of Calbuco and Carelmapu remained independent indigenous territory closed to the Spanish, the Spanish had to rely on hearsay for information.
 This lack of concrete knowledge of the territory fueled substantial speculations about the mythical City of the Caesars among Valdivians.